Schweiss Counter Schweiss Photo of the Day

 He's been to Oshkosh for the EAA show a bunch of times.
 At this big show he noted the Schweiss doors exhibit booth.
 "I've never talked to Mike Schweiss at this show but I always noticed a line at his booth," said Hutchins.
 "You never know when someone walks up, stops at your booth and that becomes a bonafide sale.
 So just one visit is sometimes all you need at EAA."
 Also Hutchins as parked at a few airstrips across the Upper Midwest so Schweiss doors were nothing new to him.

-"That door has been up for 5 years now and never a problem.
+"That door has been up for five years now and never a problem.
 But if I had an issue with that door, I felt comfortable that they'd come up and help if necessary.
-Fairfax, MN, where Schweiss Doors is located is all farm country, horizon to horizon.
+Fairfax, MN, where Schweiss Doors is located is all farm country, horizon-to-horizon.
 Country folks will help you out.
 That was a factor in my purchase of their door.
-Up here in the North Woods reliability is pretty darn important," says Hutchins.
+Up here in the northwoods reliability is pretty darn important," says Hutchins.

 His strip had two feet of fresh snow when contacted December 9.
 "I've got skis here in my hangar.
 So my next job is pulling off the tundra tires and slapping on the skis.
 Then we're good to go for the winter."

 But why his own air strip 'out in the woods' so to speak?
 Hutchins speaks with candor.
 "I think some of these municipal airports have gotten greedy.
-They've jacked up hangar rentals so us part-time pilots can't afford the space, or need to seriously consider other options..
+They've jacked up hangar rentals so us parttime pilots can't afford the space, we need to seriously consider other options.

 "I think they're missing the boat.
 Your municipal airport should be a place that attracts traffic and provides commerce and potential new businesses to your community.
 But if you've got an airport half empty because local pilots can't afford or won't afford the rent, then you're going backwards.